Flights to UAE destinations

-Flights to and from the United Arab Emirates (UAE)
+Flights to and from, and within the United Arab Emirates (UAE)

 Passenger Airline Flights to and from United Arab Emirates (UAE)

 - See Abu Dhabi Airport and Etihad Airlines information.

 - ADAC - Abu Dhabi Airports Company (more information below).